corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 When setting network parameters, the Network Map Service cannot validate the proposed notary certificates using the Doorman database.
 Hence the trusted root certificate now needs to be passed during setting of parameters.
-See the “Setting the Network Parameters” section of the [Network Map Service](network-map.md) doc for more information.
+See the “Setting the Network Parameters” section of the [Network Map Service](network-map.md) document for more information.

 ## 0.1 to 0.2.1